TomWhitwell/MTM_Newsite_2022/_WorkshopDocs/WorkshopQuickStart.md

 * The workshop system uses USB-C PD power
 * The power adaptor or battery must supply 15 Volts.
+* We recommend the [MyVolts Wall Plug to USB PD 65W Adaptor](https://www.thonk.co.uk/shop/myvolts-usb-wallwart/) from Thonk, which works well, is very compact and comes with international plug adaptors.
 * Most laptop-friendly adaptors, and most adaptors of 45 Watts or above can supply 15 Volts.
 * Some adaptors for smartphones can only supply 5 Volts or 9 Volts.
 These will not work.
 * Adaptors with only an old-style USB-A socket will not work, even with a USB-A to USB-C cable.